 And early on, I’d been given advice not to bother with Oxford University Press.
 I was told they were only interested in academic books, not self-help guides.

 I also shopped around for an agent.
 And I found one who offered to send my proposal off to a short list of specialized publishers and if nothing came through, we’d go our separate ways.

 Well, nothing came through with the agent or on my own.

 It was Zip.
 Zero.
 Nada.

-But I was committed to seeing the project through, and to becoming a better writer.
 Why?
-Because doing the work was teaching me not only how to be a better coach but a better person.
+Because the work was teaching me not only how to be a better coach but a better person.

 I was committed to the writing and to finding out how to get my work out there.
 If I couldn’t find a publisher I was also considering self-publishing.

-So what was the story I told myself through all the rejections?
+What was the story I told myself through all the rejections?